mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

 4. [Copy only part of a column](https://github.com/mantidproject/mantid/issues/15884).
 5. Replace `boost::math::isnan` and `boost::math::isinf` with `std::isnan` and `std::isinf`
   1. should some of these checks be replaced with [`std::isnormal`](http://www.cplusplus.com/reference/cmath/isnormal/)?
+1084.
+Compilation times of components of the [pipeline build for master nightly](http://builds.mantidproject.org/view/Master%20Pipeline/) in static analysis tab (Ross)

 Converted to actual tickets during a release
 --------------------------------------------